Pymmdrza/libcrypto/README.md

 - **EIP-55**: Mixed-case checksum address encoding (Ethereum)
 - **RFC-6979**: Deterministic Usage of DSA and ECDSA

-## ⚠️ Disclaimer

-This library is for educational and development purposes.
-Always audit the code before using in production.
-The authors are not responsible for any loss of funds due to bugs or misuse.

 ---

 **LibCrypto** - Professional Cryptocurrency Wallet Library with Zero Dependencies